 Here, Plaintiffs and Aggrieved Employees were not timely paid all wages due upon their separation from Defendants' employ.
-As such, Defendants failed to pay Plaintiffs and Aggrieved Employees all wages due at the time of termination or within seventy-two (72) hours of their resignation, and have failed to pay those sums for thirty (30) days
+For example, Plaintiff Basaker is still unpaid for his work on the Production despite requesting payment.
+As such, Defendants failed to pay Plaintiffs and Aggrieved Employees all wages due at the time of termination or within seventy-two (72) hours of their resignation, and have failed to pay those sums for thirty (30) days thereafter in violation of Code § 203.